‘Sword Art Online’ Season 3: SAO Alicization Release Date Hinted To Be After Alternative Gun Gale Online Anime

 — SAO Wikia (@sao_wikia) November 28, 2017

 In this new interview, it was revealed that “Sigsawa originally thought that Kawahara was a gun nut due to his choice of guns” in SAO.
 In fact, “Sigsawa proposed changing Sinon’s MP7 to a Glock because he thought that the former was so big that it would inconvenience movement.”
-(A fully kitted out Mp7 weighs almost five pounds whereas a loaded Glock is around 30 ounces and less bulky.)
+A fully kitted out MP7 weighs almost five pounds, whereas a loaded Glock is around 30 ounces and less bulky.

 The second season of SAO was the first time Sigsawa was officially brought on to an anime project for consulting work due to his gun knowledge.
 He started off by doing all of the flavor text for the guns used in the TV show.
 Afterward, he said, “Hey, I want to write more for this world, I really want to get into it.”
 At that point, Kawahara and the Kadokawa editors gave Sigsawa the opportunity to write the Sword Art Online Alternative: Gun Gale Online books.